qlik-oss/mira/README.md

 #### Labeling in kubernetes mode

-In _kubernetes_ mode, Mira assumes that the `mira-discovery-id` label is provided on pods hosting Engine containers.
+In _kubernetes_ mode, Mira assumes that the discovery label is provided on pods hosting Engine containers.
 Below is an example extract from a Kubernetes deployment file for two Engine replicas where the label is set up so that Mira can discover them both.

 ```yaml
 apiVersion: apps/v1beta1